gangwug/MetaCycle/README.md

 outD <- meta2d(infile="csv", filestyle="csv", timepoints = timev, outputFile=FALSE, nDF=testD)
 ```

 ### JTK does not support non-integer interval.
 E.g. needs to transform 0.5h to 30 minutes for running JTK.
+Current JTK version allows maximum 170 time points calculating the exact p-value.
+If more than 170 input time points, JTK will release an error.

 ### A better demo file introducing about how to use MetaCycle, especially for meta3d.
 Current introduction file mainly mentions about the design of MetaCycle.